navotoz/EnvChamberCtrl/README.md

 - PC - connected to all of the above and running on Linux, and controlling all devices via a GUI written with python 3.8.

+## Caution ##
+Do not change the state of the air-conditioning in the room during the entire run.
+Preferably - do not use it.

 ## Installation ##
 #### Requirements ####
 The server is run using python 3.8 with requirements detailed in requirements.txt.